 - An average grocery store carries 175 varieties of salad dressings.

 - Gray paint.
 Need I say more?
 I painted our living room gray a few years ago and I think I had at least 8 different samples.
 I looked at them in different light, I put them on different walls, I asked for opinions.
 And I still chose one that isn’t exactly right.
 The Behr website has 5 different shades of paint for red-toned grays, 5 shades for orange-toned grays, and so on through the whole rainbow.

 - This article describes 28 styles of jeans for women, and doesn’t even include different washes or colors.

-(I have found a way to minimize the number of choices I have in several areas of my life, and I honestly cannot overemphasize the freedom that has come with it.
-These have helped lots of moms, so we shared them all on our Favorite Services page.)
+I have found a way to minimize the number of choices I have in several areas of my life, and I honestly cannot overemphasize the freedom that has come with it.
+These have helped lots of moms, so we shared them all on our Free Resources page.

 How So Many Choices Can Lead to Overthinking

 Remember when we were kids and we went to school in the district where we lived and played sports with the same kids for years because we all went to school together?
 We went to the pediatrician and dentist in our town, and had two photographer options for senior pictures.